ably/ably-cocoa/README.md

 If you find any issues with unsupported platform versions, please [raise an issue](https://github.com/ably/ably-cocoa/issues) in this repository or [contact Ably customer support](https://support.ably.io) for advice.

-#### Acknowledgments

-As of version `1.1.0` this library based on the 1.1 library specification.
-It implements a subset of 1.1 features:
-- updated push API and push device authentication;
-- support for enforcement of the `maxMessageSize` attribute

-Other minor features and bugfixes are included, as listed in the [changelog](CHANGELOG.md#1115-2019-12-23).

 ##### macOS & tvOS

 Please be aware that Push Notifications are currently unsupported.
 You can only use the [Push Admin](https://www.ably.io/documentation/general/push/admin) functionalities, for example: